cwlee-quantpsych/cwlee-quantpsych.github.io/index.md

 I have collaborated on multiple interdisciplinary research projects, including:

-- The NSF IUSE Student Success Project (PIs: Gates, K., & Greene, J.) at the UNC School of Education, where I applied machine learning algorithms and Markov modeling to learning management system (LMS) data to forecast student performance in undergraduate biology courses.
+- The NSF IUSE Student Success Project (PIs: Gates, K., & Greene, J.) at the UNC School of Education and the Department of Psychology and Neuroscience, where I applied machine learning and Markov modeling to learning management system (LMS) data to forecast student performance in undergraduate biology courses.

 - The EPICS Mood and Schizophrenia Lab (PI: Deldin, P.J.) at the University of Michigan, where I analyzed event-related potentials (ERP) to classify psychiatric patients and predict suicidality of individuals diagnosed with bipolar disorder using techniques such as deep learning and feature selection.